kkuchta/kkuchta.github.com/projects/index.markdown

 August 2013: I recently started a job using coffeescript and backbone.
 To refamiliarize myself with these, I rebuild the wall of imgur in with them.

 May 2015: Wall of Imgur (renamed to wallopics.com) was quite popular on reddit.
 Then, eventually, Imgur decided to shut it down by blocking wallopics.com as a referrer.
-See the [writeup](/_site/2015/05/wallopics-is-dead/) for more details.
-Moving this to the graveyard, but you can still user the compiled site on [github raw](finished site).
+See the [writeup](/2015/05/wallopics-is-dead/) for more details.
+Moving this to the graveyard, but you can still use the compiled site on [github raw](https://rawgithub.com/kkuchta/RandomImagur2/master/index.html).

 <hr>